uwetom/media-production-worksheets/wk13-unity-ar-introduction/index.md

 ## Unity Instalation

-If you are using the lab machines you can skip to the next section # Create a new Project
+If you are using the lab machines you can skip to the next section **Create a new Project**.

-Before you begin make sure that your Unity Editor (2023.2.20f1) is installed in inside a parent a folder that contains no spaces.
-EG: UnityVersions rather than Unity Versions.
+If you are using Unity on your own machine check that your Unity Editor (2023.2.20f1) is installed in inside a parent folder that contains no spaces.
+EG: **UnityVersions** rather than **Unity Versions**.

 ![enter image description here](https://uwetom.github.io/media-production-worksheets/wk13-unity-ar-introduction/images/editor-loc.png)